Information for Researchers

 Access to the Rockefeller Library at Brown University may be arranged at no cost.
 The “Rock” has a large general collection of secondary materials.

 We do not photocopy rare books.
-Readers who want a copy of a rare book should request digital copies or should talk to the Reference staff about using a camera.
+Readers who want a copy of a rare book should visit our digital archives on LUNA and Internet Archive.
+If the book you are looking for is not digitized, you should talk to the Reference staff about using a camera.
 Digital image files may also be ordered from the Imaging Department using AEON.

 Getting to the Library: